neil-unomaha/CIF_CYBR_8950/README.md

 * Is there a way to properly implement Palo Alto API to automate any processes within the CIF framework?
 * Will implementing said API effectively be more efficient in the CIF framework?
 * Is the dockerized version of CIFv4 up to the University standard or will it need modified.
+* Research CIFv4 API to pull information from Palo Alto.
 * ... more

 **Keywords:** [put in keywords here to use when looking for literature]